 1. 0Chain (ZCN)

 0Chain (ZCN) is one of the most hotly anticipated mainnet launches of 2019.
 0Chain is building a blockchain from the ground up, integrating enterprise level decentralized cloud storage, using an innovative consensus protocol.
-Interest in 0Chain grew in April 2019 when their AlphaNet (a testnet) launched, along with beta versions of the core 0Chain products, the 0Box iOS app, 0ChainNet Explorer, a test 0ChainNet Faucet, and 0ChainNet Service Providers.
+Interest in 0Chain grew in April 2019 when their AlphaNet (a testnet) [No Longer Available] launched, along with beta versions of the core 0Chain products, the 0Box iOS app, 0ChainNet Explorer, a test 0ChainNet Faucet, and 0ChainNet Service Providers.

 The 0Chain blockchain token, ZCN, is interesting, too.
 While all cryptocurrencies and blockchains have some foundation in mathematics, 0Chain’s ZCN token price has a strong mathematical base, explained here in the official ZCN Token Valuation paper.